llvm/llvm-project/llvm/docs/LangRef.rst

 Overview:
 """""""""

 Reads scalar values from arbitrary memory locations and gathers them into one vector.
 The memory locations are provided in the vector of pointers '``ptrs``'.
 The memory is accessed according to the provided mask.
 The mask holds a bit for each vector lane, and is used to prevent memory accesses to the masked-off lanes.
-The masked-off lanes in the result vector are taken from the corresponding lanes of the '``passthru``' operand.
+The masked-off lanes in the result vector are taken from the corresponding lanes of the '``passthru``' argument.

 Arguments:
 """"""""""

-The first operand is a vector of pointers which holds all memory addresses to read.
-The second operand is an alignment of the source addresses.
+The first argument is a vector of pointers which holds all memory addresses to read.
+The second argument is an alignment of the source addresses.
 It must be 0 or a power of two constant integer value.
-The third operand, mask, is a vector of boolean values with the same number of elements as the return type.
+The third argument, mask, is a vector of boolean values with the same number of elements as the return type.
 The fourth is a pass-through value that is used to fill the masked-off lanes of the result.
-The return type, underlying type of the vector of pointers and the type of the '``passthru``' operand are the same vector types.
+The return type, underlying type of the vector of pointers and the type of the '``passthru``' argument are the same vector types.

 Semantics:
 """"""""""